DomoApps/domo-developer-portal/docs/API-Reference/Product-APIs/Filesets.md

 **Query Parameters:**

-- `path` (String, required): The path to the FileSetwithin the FileSet.
+- `path` (String, required): The path to the File within the FileSet.

 <!--
 type: tab